mmalessa/my-virtual-pizza-house/README.md

 The heart of the system is the "Process Manager" module, which outsources tasks to other modules/services.

-Each module runs as a separate process (messenger:consume) in a separate container.
+Each module runs as a separate process (messenger:consume) optionally in a separate container.
 Thanks to this, the whole thing is very well scalable.
 _(The only problem "for now" is the scalability of the "Process Manager" module.
 I'm working on solving it.)_

 I used the "Process Manager"/"Saga" pattern here at the level of the entire process/processes.